reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

-In this example we execute an HTTP `PUT` request to update a user's information.
+In this example, we execute an HTTP `PUT` request to update a user's information.
 The method first prepares the necessary parameters for the update operation, including the user's ID and the updated details (first name, last name, email, and avatar).
 It then invokes the `updateUser()` method of the `userHttpRequestHelper` object, passing these parameters.
 The method captures the response from the server, indicating the success or failure of the update operation, and asserts that the response body is not empty to verify the update's success.

 ### Executing an HTTP `PATCH` Request to Partially Update an Existing Record

 We use HTTP `PATCH` to update an existing user partially.
-We need to provide details needed to update the user.
+We need to provide the details needed to update the user.

-Logic to update an existence user partially:
+Logic to update an existing user partially:

 ```java
 public String patchUser(long userId, String firstName, String lastName)